youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 The `Text` composable in the example above sets three arguments, a String to be displayed, modifiers, and a `TextStyle`.
 You can create your own `TextStyle`, or you can retrieve a theme-defined style by using `MaterialTheme.typography`.
 This construct gives you access to the Material-defined text styles, such as `h1`, `body1` or `subtitle1`.
 In your example, you use the `h1` style defined in the theme.

-**Note:** Whenever you want to query a color or a text style from your Theme, use `MaterialTheme.colors` or `MaterialTheme.typography` in a Composable function.
+**com.example.sky.database.Note:** Whenever you want to query a color or a text style from your Theme, use `MaterialTheme.colors` or `MaterialTheme.typography` in a Composable function.

 For example, `style = MaterialTheme.typography.body1`